-Emphasis need to be on technological sophistication and quality improvement across the subsectors of manufacturing.
+Emphasis need to be given on technological sophistication and quality improvement across the subsectors of manufacturing.
 The Government must create enabling environment and facilitate private investment.
 There is a need for investment on research to explore and use opportunities of globalisation.
-It is felt that further work is needed to make definite strategic options considering domestic and global situation, the specificity of the sectors and future needs of the country.
-Import substitution and domestic market orientation need to be more seriously addressed and the export orientation strategy as a prime mover of industrial development need to be cautiously reformulated.
-Technology capacity building and trajectory of diversification of industrial structure need to be prudently planned.
+Import substitution and domestic market orientation need to be more seriously addressed, and the export orientation strategy as a prime mover of industrial development need to be cautiously reformulated.
 Subsectoral strategies need to be clearer cut in consonance with the problems they face and the potentials they possess, and with care to more potential subsectors.
 There should be massive drive for solving the power problem for encouraging investment in the manufacturing sector.
 Clear cut modus operandi is yet to be developed for private-public partnership in manufacturing.
 There is a felt need for more investment in research and development, infrastructure, technological capacity building, trade related diagnostic study, detailed policy matrix for industrial development and appropriate institutional development for implementing policies and strategies.